Only some animals need to be recorded in NAIT when they move from one NAIT location to another. These are:

 In some cases, cattle may need to be tested again after they are moved.

 Our NAIT user guides explain how to create and manage movements in NAIT.
-You can also call our Contact Centre for help on 0800 482 463.
+You can also call our Support Centre for help on 0800 482 463.

 When you record a NAIT movement, your full name, NAIT number and property name are displayed to the other PICA who is sending or receiving the animals.
 You can control whether your name appears to other PICAs in movements and search results.